dbolotov/human_activity_recognition_with_vw/README.md

 ```

 ####Findings
-sitting down and standing up have the lowest F1 scores and the smallest amount of observations
+sitting down and standing up have the lowest F1 scores and the smallest amount of observations.

 ####Links
 - [Original data source and publication](http://groupware.les.inf.puc-rio.br/har)